-ENCOURAGERS AND WELCOMERS

-Any other members who interacted with them socially, encouraged their progress and enjoyment of golf, suggested meeting up for a game, offered to come along with them to their first club competition, invited them to an awayday or other event, etc.
+ENCOURAGERS AND WELCOMERS Any other members who interacted with them socially, encouraged their progress and enjoyment of golf, suggested meeting up for a game, offered to come along with them to their first club competition, invited them to an awayday or other event, etc. 'New2Golf works best when all these people get involved .. having a N2G team ensures you'll still be looking after your new golfers well even if your professional moves on, your captain is ill or your organiser is on holiday!'
 ANYTHING ELSE?
 Here are a few more things new golfers asked for; your club is probably doing some of them already, but there may be others you could consider: More dialogue between PGA professional/coaching staff and club management so management have a better idea of new golfers' needs.
 More advice on equipment/clothing, more availability of ladies' equipment/clothing in the pro shop - otherwise, discount arrangements with local stockists.
-Monthly socials for all new golfers More information on handicaps (including 9 hole options) 'Starter sets' of golf clubs available to buy Reciprocal arrangements with other clubs for New2Golf participants to play at a reduced rate.
-Weekend course time available for new golfers More consistent communication channels e-mail, text, Facebook or What's App, whichever works best - ask the group!
+Monthly socials for all new golfers.

+More information on handicaps (including 9 hole options).
+'Starter sets' of golf clubs available to buy.
+Reciprocal arrangements with other clubs for New2Golf participants to play at a reduced rate.
+Weekend course time available for new golfers.
+More consistent communication channels e-mail, text, Facebook or WhatsApp, whichever works best - ask the group!